jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 | GenerateCombSpanScratch | 16.87 ns | 0.0834 ns | 0.0780 ns |  0.38 | 0.0095 |     - |     - |      40 B |
 |        GenerateCombSpan | 18.12 ns | 0.0052 ns | 0.0049 ns |  0.41 |      - |     - |     - |         - |
 {{% /table %}}

+All in all, I am quite satisfied with the results.
+Even though the generator was quite fast already (44 nanoseconds / invocation), the most important part is that I could reduce the amount of memory allocated per call.
+As you saw, `Span<T>` makes it a lot easier to manipulate memory in a safe way.
+Before you would have to introduce `unsafe` code, and you probably wouldn't be able to eliminate all of them.

+If you are deploying code that is invoked millions of times a day, these small savings can quickly add up.